ScriptureEarth/ScriptureEarth/README.md

 ## Search For and Display Specific Minority Languages Page

-### `You have to have SE.org database operational before running the SE.org website!` See the [SE.org database structure](https://scriptureearth.org/MariaDB/scripture_structure.sql)
+### `You have to have SE.org database operational before running the SE.org website!` See the [SE.org database structure sql.](https://scriptureearth.org/MariaDB/scripture_structure.sql)

 ### Searches For the Minority Languages Page